The Best Castles and Palaces near Vienna

 Castle Liechtenstein is located on the southern edge of the Vienna Woods.
 It is the family seat of the Prince of Liechtenstein

-The castle was originally built in the 12 the century but got destroyed by the Ottoman’s.
-It wasn’t until the 19th century that i got rebuilt.
+The castle was originally built in the 12th century but got destroyed by the Ottoman’s.
+It wasn’t until the 19th century that it got rebuilt.

 Visit Burg Liechtenstein